When can I stop doing heel slides and body weight squats and kegels and this easy-peasy core ridiculousness and start going to my HIIT classes again?

 Now I get it.

-Before I had Avery I was a 5+ day a week gym monkey.
+Before I had my daughter I was a 5+ day a week gym monkey.
 I loved the exercise high I would get from pushing myself.

 But here’s what I realized – sure I could go back to my intense workouts and punish my body back into shape.